ipinfo/laravel/README.md

 ### IP Selection Mechanism

-By default, the ip from the incoming request is used.
-But the request may also be reaching through some proxy server, in which case the ip of that proxy server ended up being used.
-To handle this issue, option is provided to use different/custom ip selector.
+By default, the IP from the incoming request is used.

+Since the desired IP by your system may be in other locations, the IP selection mechanism is configurable and some alternative built-in options are available.

 #### Using built-in ip selectors